Pinterest Hidden Image

 What size pan is best for homemade millionaire shortbread?

-You can make this recipe using either an 8-inch square pan or a 9-inch rectangular pan.
+You can make this recipe using either an 8-inch square baking tin or a 9-inch rectangular pan.

 Can I make the shortbread with regular flour?